gruai/koifish/README.md

 # Koifish

-**Koifish** is a c++ framework focused on sparse & quantized language model.
+Sparse & quantized LLM training in C/C++.

-1. Efficient training of ~1B language models with only one GPU.
+Training of ~1B language models with only one GPU.
-2. Efficient fine-tuning ~10B LLMs on edge device.

 ## Features
 - Hybrid 16/8/1 bit training